 - Whipped cream (optional, and not to be used with meringue top)

-- Raspberries and mint leaves for garnish (or graham cracker crumbs—see
+- Garnishes: raspberries and mint leaves or graham cracker crumbs

 The directions are essentially the same for the pie filling.

-If you wish to garnish with a sprinkle of graham cracker crumbs, or serve with a side of graham crackers, buy a gourmet variety like Tiny Trapeze graham crackers).
+GARNISH with a sprinkle of graham cracker crumbs, or serve with a side of graham crackers (look for a gourmet variety at Whole Foods, Trader Joe’s or a specialty food store ).
 You’ll have a “deconstructed” Key lime pie.

 Go To The Article Index Above